 Conclusions

 In this study, activated carbon was produced from Lagenaria vulgaris shell by treatment with diluted H2SO4 followed by thermo-chemical carbonization and overheated steam activation.
 The material was characterized by using TGA, SEM-EDS, BET and FTIR techniques.
 The optimal values of experimental parameters, such as the initial herbicide concentration, LVAC dose, initial pH, stirring rate and temperature were determined.
-Changes in the structure and morphology of LVAC before and after 2,4-D sorption were not found, which indicates excellent applicability of LVAC.
+Changes in the structure and morphology of LVAC before and after 2,4-D sorption were not found.
 BET analysis of the LVAC has shown high specific surface area and also a high pore volume corresponding to the obtained maximal experimental sorption capacity of 333.3 mg/g.
 FTIR analysis has shown that the sorption takes place in the pores of LVAC.
 Kinetic and isotherm data showed that the sorption kinetics could be successfully described by the pseudo-second-order and the Chrastil models, while, based on the determination coefficient and the relative deviation, the Brouers-Sotolongo model described the best the experimental isotherm, predicting the calculated maximum sorption capacity of 332.7 mg/g at 303 K. LVAC has shown a considerable higher sorption capacity than many similar sorbents for removal of 2,4-D in a wide range of pH values.
 Values of ΔG°, ΔH° and ΔS° indicated favorable, spontaneous, and physical sorption of the herbicide 2,4-D by LVAC, endothermic in nature.
 LVAC was also successfully recovered and reused in 5 consecutive cycles.
 Based on the overall results obtained in this study, LVAC can be suggested as a powerful and ultrahighly efficient sorbent for removal of the hazardous herbicide 2,4-D from water.

 Acknowledgement